sharpordie/techdocs/src/hisense-u7qf-guide.md

 #### CREATE USB DRIVE WITH FIRMWARE

-1. Ensure the usb drive is formated with **fat32**
+1. Ensure the USB drive is formated with **FAT32**
 1. Ensure you copied firmware archive on the usb drive
-1. Ensure the firmware is named like **usb_MICALIDVB6886_U4.bin**
+1. Ensure the firmware name is like **usb_MICALIDVB6886_U4.bin**
-1. Unplug the usb drive
+1. Unplug the USB drive

 #### UPDATE TELEVISION FIRMWARE

-1. Ensure all usb ports from the television are free
+1. Ensure all USB ports from the TV are free
-1. Ensure you plugged the usb drive correctly
+1. Ensure you plugged the USB drive correctly
 1. Reveal the **CHANGE_ME** submenu
-1. Tap on the **CHANGE_ME** button
+1. Select the **CHANGE_ME** button
-1. Select the file to launch the update process
 1. Ensure the device has rebooted
 1. Reveal the **CHANGE_ME** submenu
-1. Tap on the **reset to the factory settings** button
+1. Select the **reset to the factory settings** button

 <!-- ----------------------------------------------------------------------------------------------------- -->